-Advanced Threat Tactics (Notes and References) is a free course on red team operations and adversary simulations.
+Red Team Operations with Cobalt Strike is a free course on red team operations and adversary simulations.
 This course will provide the background and skills necessary to emulate an advanced threat actor with Cobalt Strike.

 This course starts with an overview of the Cobalt Strike project, team server setup, and a deep dive into Cobalt Strike's model for long-term distributed operations.
 Logging and Reporting are covered as well.

-This lecture covers listener manager and how to configure the various Beacon flavors.
-Ample time is devoted to cloud-based redirectors, DNS Beacon setup, and infrastructure troubleshooting.
+This lecture covers listener management and how to configure the various Beacon flavors.
+Ample time is devoted to redirectors, domain fronting, DNS Beacon setup, and infrastructure troubleshooting.
 The peer-to-peer SMB and TCP Beacons are covered here.
 External C2 is touched on.

 Lateral Movement is abusing trust relationships to attack systems in an enterprise network.
 This video covers host and user enumeration, remote control of systems without using malware, and remote code execution with the Beacon payload.
 You'll also learn to steal tokens, use credentials, pass-the-hash, and generate Kerberos Golden Tickets.

 This video shows how to find targets with port scanning, tunnel the Metasploit® Framework and other tools through a SOCKS proxy pivot.
 Reverse TCP pivot listeners are demonstrated here.
 You'll also learn how to pivot to and control UNIX targets with Cobalt Strike's SSH sessions.
 The lecture concludes with a demonstration of Browser Pivoting, Cobalt Strike's innovative man-in-the-browser session stealing attack.